Name _____________________________________

 1. To be considered a hormone a compound:

-a) must be sensitive to glycolysis
+a) must be sensitive to glycolysis2.
+A single cell can:

 b) must bind to a DNA recognition site